Kachi-Awaji/GIT-intro/Lesson-1.md

 </pre>

-The download should begin after you click the 'Download' button.
+The download should begin once you click the 'Download' button.
 After it is done, double-click the file you downloaded to begin the installation.
 This will start a series of dialog boxes, where you will make some settings before GIT is installed.

 ![Installing Git](./screenshots/5-GitInstallation.png)
 ##### Installing GIT...